-Cutting it all at once will result in scalping, or cutting the grass too low to the ground leaving only the stem, which not only damages the plant health, it also leaves a brown eyesore, according to the Arkansas Extension’s guide.
+Cutting it all at once will result in scalping, or cutting the grass too low to the ground, leaving only the stem.
+This not only damages the plant’s health, it also leaves a brown eyesore.

 Alternating mowing patterns and mowing more frequently at longer mowing heights can help make sure you don’t scalp your lawn.

 A different option for a low-maintenance lawn that could still meet HOA and nuisance ordinance guidelines is a no-mow lawn, one that uses certain grass types to create a flowing grass cover that has longer blades but still maintains a tidy appearance.